The Economics Network

 Downloadable models and workbooks

 Look in our catalogue of online learning materials, especially worksheets and interactive tutorials.
-On this server, we host Richard Green's ten spreadsheets for use in teaching economics, which come with printable worksheets.
+We host Richard Green's ten spreadsheets for use in teaching economics, which come with printable worksheets.

 Introductory Economics Labs is a website with a set of standalone computer labs for an Introductory Economics course.
 The student uses Microsoft Word and Excel to answer questions.
 Students fill in a lab journal containing their answers.
 Completed journals can be printed or electronically submitted.
 Answer keys are available to instructors who must first obtain a password.